Professional Tooth Extraction for Patients in Edmonton

 - If you choose not to have an impacted tooth removed, ensure that your dentist takes specific x-rays to monitor the tooth every 1 to 2 years.

 The Tooth Extraction Experience

 An impacted tooth usually resides beneath the gum tissue surface and it may or may not be covered by bone.
 Due to its position, its removal requires a surgical procedure.
-Local anesthesia (freezing) is given to the desired site, rendering the affected area numb.
+Local anesthesia is administered to the site, rendering the affected area numb.
 During the procedure, no pain should be experienced, however a sense of pushing and pulling may still be felt.
-The procedure may or may not be done under mild or moderate sedation, further limiting the sensations of pushing and pulling.

-The entire procedure may range anywhere from 30 minutes to a few hours depending on the number of teeth requiring removal and their associated complications.
-Ask your dentist how difficult the teeth will be to remove and the expected duration of the procedure.
+The entire procedure may range anywhere from 30 minutes to a few hours depending on the number of teeth requiring removal and their complications.

-It is important that you fill and take any prescribed medications and follow the post-procedure home care instructions given to you by your dentist.
-It may take 5 to 7 days for your mouth to feel comfortable and another 2 to 4 weeks for the tissue to completely heal.
+It is important that you fill the prescribed medications and follow the post-procedure home care instructions given to you by your dentist.
+It may take 1 to 2 weeks for your mouth to feel comfortable and another 2 to 4 weeks for the tissue to completely heal.